-Dental Hygienists Are Ahead of the Game
+Dentists Are Ahead of the Game

-Dental hygienists have a distinct advantage when it comes to performing Botox injections.
+Dentists have a distinct advantage when it comes to performing Botox injections.

-Each of these strengths is necessary for a successful career in aesthetic medicine, and compared to most other aspiring injectors, dental hygienists are ahead of the game.
+Each of these strengths is necessary for a successful career in aesthetic medicine, and compared to most other aspiring injectors, dentists are ahead of the game.
 And as more and more patients seek cosmetic applications of aesthetic injectables from dental providers, many dental practices aspire to become one-stop shops for dental work and aesthetic treatments.
 This makes a lot of sense considering dentistry has a strong aesthetic component.